jmf-mordis/asynckafka/docs/error_callback.rst

 ==============

-The error callback can be passed to the consumer of producer, it should be a coroutine function and accepts one parameter.
-This parameter is a KafkaError.
-This error_callback is thread safe and it is executed in the loop used by the consumer or producer.
+The error callback can be passed to the consumer of producer, it should be a coroutine function and accepts one parameter that it is a KafkaError.

 Example::